-Doorways for Women and Families creates pathways out of homelessness, domestic violence and sexual assault leading to safe, stable and empowered lives.
+Doorways creates pathways out of homelessness, domestic violence, and sexual assault leading to safe, stable, and empowered lives.

-Doorways for Women and Families began in 1978, when a group of concerned citizens saw there was no safe place in Arlington for families in crisis.
-What began then with one shelter and one response has grown into a series of pathways individually tailored for women, men and children seeking safety and housing due to varying hardships.
-From immediate crisis intervention to counseling, housing and employment support, we offer real options and multiple pathways to build brighter futures.
+Doorways began in 1978 when a group of concerned community members saw there was no safe place in Arlington for families in crisis.
+What began then with one shelter and one response has grown into a series of pathways individually tailored for adults, youth, and children seeking safety and shelter.
+From immediate crisis intervention to counseling, housing, and employment support, we offer real options and multiple pathways for people of all ages and genders—women, men, youth, and LGBTQIA+ people.
+Learn more about our work.

 We seek to understand different perspectives and approaches in our interactions and responses to one another.